 It seems every time I sit down to write a post a song lyric pops into my head that relates to what I want to dig into.
 This one compliments of PartyNextDoor. 🙂

 Before I jump into a little back story:

-And my goal here with everything I write is to be helpful.
+The goal with everything I write is to be helpful.

 Do you know that feeling?

-You can get stuck in your own head, overthink and succumb to shiny object syndrome when there’s always a brand new product poppin’ up to revolutionize your business.
+It’s easy to get stuck in your own head, overthink, compare yourself to others, and succumb to shiny object syndrome when there’s always a brand new product poppin’ up to revolutionize your life and money.